-To learn more, contact Mindy Wilson in Career Services or Leigh Cocanougher at the Center for Global Citizenship.
+To learn more, contact Mindy Wilson in the Center for Career and Professional Development or Leigh Cocanougher at the Center for Global Citizenship.

 Centre has recently started exploring possible internships in Rio de Janeiro, Brazil, for students to complete during CentreTerm and/or the summer.
 With the recent addition of the Latin American Studies minor at Centre, there has been increased interest in one of the major Latin American countries, Brazil, on campus.
 In addition to local interest, Brazil has been in the spotlight as one of the BRIC (Brazil, Russia, India, China) countries in a stage of newly advanced economic development.
 Brazil will also be the host of the World Cup in 2014 and the next summer Olympics in 2016, focusing the spotlight on itself, and in particular, on Rio even more.
 Additionally, the U.S. State Department has recently expanded its Fulbright opportunities in Brazil in recognition of this up-and-coming Latin American powerhouse, and in fact, Brazil exceeds all other Latin American countries in Fulbright teaching assistantship positions.

 Students who travel to Brazil for internships will be required to apply for a tourist visa.